cdot/Xanado/README.md

 number of tiles on the rack, the number of tiles that can be swapped in a play, and the bonuses for playing certain numbers of tiles in one play.

-If you create a new edition, you will have to add it to `editions/index.json` for the standalone game to pick it up.

 ### Valett
 Choosing point values for tiles, and the number of tiles of each letter,